A page for handpan enthusiasts !

 - Video resources

 1) Is the handpan a copy of the PANArt Hang or has it become emancipated from its initial inspiration?
-Current status of legal disputes and prospects... (updated on 19/12/2024)
+Current status of legal disputes and prospects... (updated on 09/09/2025)

 Faced with the many stories and legends surrounding the conflict between PANArt and the handpan community, it seems important to me (Matthieu Shellopan) to write so as not to let too many legends take the place of history...
 In order to contextualise the elements of analysis that I might have to formulate, I am writing as a professional in the handpan environment.
 My activity as a handpan maker is based in France and was totally inspired by my encounters at PANArt, which began nearly 20 years ago.
 I was also the first manufacturer/reseller of raw material (shellopan shells) in Europe between 2014 and 2018.
 Finally, I am totally independent of any supplier, customer or partner currently involved in a legal dispute with PANArt.

 In my opinion, handpans produced by craftsmen have been progressively emancipating themselves from the Hang for over 10 years.
 Indeed, while they were totally inspired by the Hang, that deliberately minimalist sound sculpture that is always intuitive and offers an inimitable sound and ‘kick’, artisanal handpans are following a path that is tending more towards musical instruments with an increasingly wide tessitura.
-The sound timbre of the handpan leaves less room for ‘modulations’ (a term used by PANArt to describe one of the distinctive features of their sound timbre) and focuses instead on a more crystalline sound that allows the number of notes to be increased.
+The sound timbre of the handpan is less focussed on ‘modulations’ (a term used by PANArt to describe one of the distinctive features of their sound timbre) and focuses instead on a more crystalline sound and allows the number of notes to be increased.
 Each artisan maker has also developed a visual identity and puts their own signature on their work, distinguishing their creations from those of others.
 The Hang and handmade handpans are becoming less and less comparable, but there is nevertheless a production of handpans that could be described as more industrial or having more similarities with the Hang from PANArt, and which still raises the question of emancipation.
 As this subject could not be dealt with within a handpan community that was not structured for this purpose, it has unfortunately become a legal dispute between PANArt and handpan professionals (regardless of their status as craftsmen, industrialists or dealers, importers, etc.).

 photo of a handpan made by myself and a Hang illustrating the question of inspiration or plagiarism.